wikimatze/wikimatze.de/_posts/2012-07-12-checking-your-hard-disk-drive.md

 ## Checking the whole space on your HDD

 You know these tiny small `dd` commands?
 No, it's time to learn and understand them.
 They are very handy to fill your your whole HDD with lovely zeros and ones.

 `dd` stands for **data definition**.
-It has direct access on the harddisk and can read boot sectors - it is even used to create iso files of CDs.
+It has direct access on the hard disk and can read boot sectors - it is even used to create iso files of CDs.